iPad Air Review

 It’s got the same smooth back design, thinner bezel and more attractive speakers at the bottom of the phone to make it look like more of a family with the cut down tablet from Apple’s stables.

-While it’s a clear copy, we’re not going to get upset about that as the mini already had a stunning design, and the Air takes that message and brings it to the big leagues.
+While it’s a clear copy of that smaller device, I’m not going to get upset about that as the mini already had a stunning design, and the Air takes that message and brings it to the big leagues.

 It also has machined buttons that don’t feel loose when shaking, bringing up the premium feel to the device.

-And the greatest thing about the iPad range in our eyes is the price – Apple is starting the 16GB Wi-Fi-only model at the same cost as its rivals, and while that outlay does spiral up as capacity and connectivity increase, for an Apple device to not charge an (unnecessary) premium is something we’re really happy to see.
+And the greatest thing about the iPad range in my eyes is the price – Apple is starting the 16GB Wi-Fi-only model at the same cost as its rivals, and while that outlay does spiral up as capacity and connectivity increase, for an Apple device to not charge an (unnecessary) premium is something I’m really happy to see.

 Add to that the fact Apple is lobbing in a lot of useful free software, as well as bringing a more refined experience with iOS 7, and you can see that it’s put a lot of effort into making the iPad Air the tablet that shows it’s not losing its relevancy in the market.

-The keynote for the launch of the iPad Air talked a lot about Apple’s dominance in terms of tablet usage, but it’s no secret that a number of users are starting to warm to the idea of an Android model as their main device – the Sony Xperia Tablet Z is one of the best around at the moment, and offers expandable storage as well as a waterproof casing to trump Apple in that respect.
+The keynote for the launch of the iPad Air talked a lot about Apple’s dominance in terms of tablet usage, but it’s no secret that a number of users are starting to warm to the idea of an Android model as their main device – Samsung is the new competitor in the Android game, with its Galaxy Tab S line offering an improved screen and better ergonomics for those preferring the Android experience in a tablet.

 But Apple has countered by bringing out the same 128GB model as before, which, while pricey, gives more than ample storage for anything you want to do on the go, be it storing all the HD apps you want as well as your entire music collection and most movies too.